imotyashok/poketable/README.md

 # Poke-Table

+## UPDATE: New Version in the Making
+I've made this site a long time ago -- long before I knew anything about the magical power of Javascript or databases.
+So, I'll be redesigning the entire thing in the upcoming weeks in the hopes of making the site better constructed and optimized.
+I'm also hoping to get the elemental creatures designed and illustrated as I go.

 ## Viewing the Site
 This project is still very early in its development; thus, it isn't yet deployed to an actual domain.
 You can view it from Github Pages by following this link: https://imotyashok.github.io/poketable/